mobie/mobie.github.io/specs/mobie_spec.md

 		- `sources`: The image sources that are part of this display group.
 Multiple sources should be moved apart spatially with source transform(s), e.g. grid, otherwise they will not be correctly displayed in the viewer.
 Contains a list of strings.
 		- `visible`: Are the sources of this display visible?
 Default is true.
 	- `segmentationDisplay`:  The fields `opacity`, `lut`, `name` and `sources` are required.
+		- `additionalTables`: Additional tables to load for this display.
+This only needs to be specified if additional tables are loaded; the default table (default.tsv) will always be loaded.
+Contains a list with items:
+			- Path to a csv table.
+			- Path to a tsv table.
 		- `boundaryThickness`: Thickness of the boundary masks.
 Only used if showAsBoundaries is true.
 		- `colorByColumn`: Name for this field.
 		- `lut`: The look-up-table for categorical coloring modes.
+Note: if the lut is numeric ('viridis', 'blueWhiteRed'), the valueLimits field must be given.
 		- `name`: Name for this field.
 		- `opacity`: The alpha value used for blending segmentation and image data in the viewer.
 		- `randomColorSeed`: Random seed for the random color lut (e.g. glasbey) to reproduce the exact colors of the view.
 (Optional).